 Conversations about self-care, diversity and risk in student art on campus continue to grow.
 In an attempt to further and support these conversations, we are continuing Talking Out of Your Arts (TOoYA).
-For theatre this will mean a series of post-show Q and As that bring artists and audiences together to reflect on the culture of theatre making on campus in more detail.
+For theatre this will mean a series of post-show Q&As that bring artists and audiences together to reflect on the culture of theatre making on campus in more detail.
 For visual art this will be a curated discussion in the gallery space, giving viewers a chance to respond to the work for the artist and audience to ask questions of each other.

 To take part in TOoYA and enrich the conversations we have about student theatre, simply email email@example.com with the dates of your production and preferred session time.
-We will assist with covering any extended hours needed in the theatre as part of the program.
+We can assist with covering any extended hours needed in the theatre as part of the program.
 These Q&As can also be incorporated as part of your program – we can promote and attend your performance, but they do not need to need to be hosted by us, although they can be if you prefer.

-Watch this space for upcoming TOoYAs in 2019!
+Watch this space for upcoming TOoYAs in 2020!